-Join Paul Nowak for an in-depth discussion in this video A simple technique to improve comprehension, part of Speed Reading Fundamentals.
+Join Paul Nowak for an in-depth discussion in this video A simple technique to improve comprehension, part of Learning Speed Reading.

 - The easiest way to improve your comprehension…is to adjust your reading speed.…In other words, don't always read at the same speed.…There are points where you should slow down,…and points where you should speed up.…Adjusting your speed is very important,…and there are some simple ways you can do it.…Here's a good rule of thumb.…Slow down on the first sentence of a paragraph…and then speed up a little bit…through the rest of the paragraph.…When you get to a new paragraph,…just repeat the process.…Slow down on the first sentence, and again…speed up a little through the rest of the paragraph.…Now why would we slow down…on the first sentence of a paragraph?…As you probably already know,…the first sentence of a paragraph tends to be…the main idea, or topic sentence, of that paragraph.…